aymgal/wavelet-lensing-papers/README.md

 ### Multi-scale model of the lens potential

 We introduce a forward pixelated method to reconstruct perturbations to a smooth lens potential on a grid of pixels.
-The model is regularized using a multi-scale approach, based on well-motivated wavelets and sparsity constraints.
+The model is regularized using a well-motivated multi-scale approach based on  wavelet transforms and sparsity constraints.

 We test and validate the method on three very different types of perturbations: